davidsonz/Travel-Website/_posts/2017-02-06-Waikeremoana.md

 This morning we were up early to drive the three hours from Rotorua to Lake Waikeremoana.
 The distance does not appear much on the map but a large majority of the road is unsealed and thus your speed in restricted.
 When we finally got to the lake we were taken by boat to the Water Taxi Stop on the far side of the lake to begin our four day hike.

 Day one we walked the 5.5km to Waiharuru Hut where we would be staying for the night.
-The first day is a short walk becuase of the time that it takes to get to the start of the walk.
-Dinner was a very nice Spag Bol followed with chocolate and cards before we went to get a good nights sleep in prep for the longest day of walking tomorrow.
+The first day is a short walk because of the time that it takes to get to the start of the walk.
+Dinner was a very nice Spag Bol followed with chocolate and cards before we went to get a good night's sleep in prep for the longest day of walking tomorrow.

 <img src="https://adventuresofthetravellingtwins.com/Photos/2017-02-06-Waikeremoana/day11-min.JPG" class="image1">
 <img src="https://adventuresofthetravellingtwins.com/Photos/2017-02-06-Waikeremoana/day12-min.JPG" class="image1">